bleeiter/projectdoomvc/README.md

 Android 4.0

 # MS-DOS Emulator
-in google play search magic dosbox lite
+in google play search Magic DosBox Lite and Select in menu "public"

 # About Apk Risk